A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

-For simplicity, we recall the six functor formalism in the pro-\'etale topology that we need from \cite{BS} only in the special case of algebraic schemes, which suffices for the purpose of this paper.
+For simplicity, we recall the six-functor formalism in the pro-\'etale topology that we need from \cite{BS} only in the special case of algebraic schemes, which suffices for the purpose of this paper.

-Let $k$ be a field and let $\ell$ be a prime that is invertible in $k$.
-Let $X$ be an algebraic scheme over $k$ (i.e.\ a separated scheme of finite type over $k$).
+Let $k$ be a field, and let $\ell$ be a prime that is invertible in $k$.
+Let $X$ be an algebraic scheme over $k$ (\textit{i.e.} a separated scheme of finite type over $k$).
 For any integer $n$, we consider the sheaf

 and write $\widehat {\Z}_\ell:=\widehat {\Z}_\ell(0)$, which is a sheaf of rings.
-Let $D(X_{\proet},\widehat {\Z}_\ell)$ denote the derived category of the abelian category of $\widehat{\Z}_\ell$-modules on $ X_{\text{pro\'et}}$.
+Let $D(X_{\proet},\widehat {\Z}_\ell)$ denote the derived category of the abelian category of $\widehat{\Z}_\ell$-modules on $ X_{\proet}$.